open/close all folders

 - Each world in Toy Commander, with the exception of the Cellar, has one race consisting of this.
 The unlockable garden level has a race like this where you play as a snail and race other snails.
 Unlike the other levels in the game, getting hit doesn't damage you, it just stuns you for a few seconds.

 - A bunch of LEGO Adaptation Games have timed racing minigames where you have to run, drive or fly through rings.

 - Several of the mini-games in Kingdom Hearts II, although passing through the rings would just increase your score; it's not really required to hit all of them.

 - Likewise, the Gummi Missions in the first game.

-- In Kingdom Hearts 358 Days Over 2, some of the missions where you need to pick up emblems can devolve into this, as you need to rush from one to the next in order to get full points.
+- In Kingdom Hearts: 358/2 Days, some of the missions where you need to pick up emblems can devolve into this, as you need to rush from one to the next in order to get full points.
 On the other hand, you can beat up nearby enemies to refresh the "ring", so it's a bit more involved (and easier) than most examples here.

 - The Simpsons Game has this in the final level.